CatherineP37/Project_2/README.md

 ## Bugs

 This project had many bugs throughout its development.
 It took a long time and lots of trial and error to get the game working properly.
+Here are examples of the bugs:

+- The boxes couldn't be clicked but that problem was solved

-One of the issues was that after the first box was clicked the second box couldn't be immediately clicked.
-This issue was resolved by changing the code.
+- After the first box was clicked the second box couldn't be immediately clicked.
+This issue was solved by changing the code.

+There are no current bugs in the code.

 ## Deployment